Creating MultiChoice *Lists*

 Regardless of which of the above techniques you used to create your *Lists*, when you insert your *listname* into a document, the terms in your list will appear when you run an Instant Database or GotForms? scan, or process a document when the *List* is presented as an options block via: {*listname*} or <<*Options**listname*>>.

-A Visual Depiction of a *List* in action.
+Visual Depictions of a *List* in action.

 Just in case you haven’t tried any of the above examples on your own computer, but you would like a quick peek at the [*states*] Multichoice *Lists*, here is a ‘look-see’ of what the results would be: